-Employees of a leasing agency and independent contractors are not our employees yet, so they are not eligible for benefits until such time as they are hired as employees of Assurant.
-Their prior service as an employee of a leasing agency or as an independent contractor will not count toward satisfying the eligibility period, nor will prior employees for employees rehired after a 30-day break in service.
+Employees of a leasing agency and independent contractors are not our employees, so they are not eligible for benefits unless and until such time as they are hired as employees of Assurant.
+Their prior service as an employee of a leasing agency or as an independent contractor will not count toward satisfying the eligibility period, nor will prior employment periods for employees rehired after a 30-day break in service.
 Continuous service for temporary employees is counted toward satisfying the eligibility period.

-If you're not actively at work on the day your Basic Life, Basic AD&D and Long-Term Disability insurance would otherwise be effective, insurance will not take effect until you return to active work.
+If you're not actively at work on the day your Basic Life, Basic AD&D, Short-Term Disability, Long-Term Disability, and Business Travel Accident insurance would otherwise be effective, insurance will not take effect until you return to an active work status.